studio-drishti/recipe-lab/README.md

 ### Getting Started

-If this was your Node.js app, to start local development you would:
+To start local development first install dev dependencies with `npm i --only=dev` then...

 - Running `docker-compose up` is all you need.
 It will:
 - Build custom local image enabled for development (nodemon, `NODE_ENV=development`).